pre-srfi/tls-client/README.md

 # Abstract

-This SRFI provides procedures to make TLS (formerly known as SSL) client connections.
+This SRFI lets users make connections to Transport Layer Security (TLS) servers.
 A TLS connection is essentially a bidirectional, encrypted pipe over which arbitrary binary data can be sent.
+TLS was formerly known as Secure Sockets Layer (SSL).

 # Issues